SimonThel/fastNLfea/README.md

 * Matlab 2020b or newer
 * `fsparse` from Stefan Engblom's Matlab libraries [stenglib](https://github.com/stefanengblom/stenglib)

+If you Matlab 2020a or earlier, please use the code in the branch `mex-development`.
+This version does not use the newly introduces `pagemtimes` function.
+However, this implementation relies on `for`-loops for the matrix multiplication and, thus, is much slower (around 4 to 5 times).
+From this code, you can derive C/C++ code to run on other machines.

 ## Current Capabilities

 This code solves fast and efficiently geometric nonlinear FEA problems with a linear material model. **fasNLfea** is successfully applied to initial wing design using topology optimization with predefined nonlinear behavior.
 This code is tailored for topology optimization.
 It assumes a uniform mesh with the dimension `nelx*nely*nelz`.
 Every element has a density `xPhys`.
 This density describes the topology of the domain.
 The element stiffness is determined by the SIMP material model.
 An energy interpolation scheme reduces mesh distortion for low stiffness/void elements.